den-materials/API-developer-notes/README.md

 http://www.brewerydb.com/developers/apps

 A great resource with 400 calls for free a day and an inexpensive cost for unlimited ($6).
 You can also use it for production and make money from it if desired.
 Endpoints are a little tricky but once you get the hang of it easy to use!

+## Denver RTD API

+If you're going to use this one be wary.
+I tried to get it up and running.
+It uses google's protobuf format (.pb), but the data supplied to users wasn't the (.proto) required to get it running.
+Could be awesome if you can get in touch with their support before you move forward to see how it works.
+16 hours of looking and no luck for me.